Find out if Bank Of Scotland Equity Release or lifetime mortgage is good for you in 2025.

 3. Are there any fees associated with the Bank of Scotland Equity Release?

-Yes, there are several fees associated with Bank of Scotland Equity Release including arrangement fees, valuation fees for your property, legal fees for conveyancing services, and early repayment charges if you choose to repay the loan before maturity.
+Yes, several fees are associated with Bank of Scotland Equity Release, including arrangement fees, valuation fees for your property, legal fees for conveyancing services, and early repayment charges if you choose to repay the loan before maturity.

 4. Will taking out equity release affect my entitlement to benefits or inheritance tax liabilities?

-Releasing equity from your home may have an impact on any means-tested benefits that you currently receive such as pension credit or council tax reduction schemes.
+Releasing equity from your home may impact any means-tested benefits you currently receive such as pension credit or council tax reduction schemes.
 It is important to seek advice from a specialist adviser who can explain how releasing equity might affect any state benefits or inheritance tax liabilities that apply in individual cases.

 A Comprehensive Overview of Equity Release